rbrahul/Smart-Webpage-Ruler/README.md

 ## Smart Webpage Ruler
 Unlike other available tools in market **Smart Webpage Ruler** has lot of unqiue features which ensure highly accuarate measurement of elements.
-Thus makes it a must have tool to the developers and designers.
+Because of it's powerful features to measure the shape, distance and alignment, it's a must have tool for the developers and web designers.

 ### Some core features

 - [x] Measure relative and absolute position of any element
 - [x] Calculate Height, Width, Margin, Padding everything you need
+- [x] Very much Useful to measure the aligment between components
 - [x] Measure all the elements on webpage
 - [x] Far easy to select and inspect the elements
 - [x] Ensures the highest level of accuracy